Krillle/signalk-to-venus/README.md

 tcp        0      0 0.0.0.0:78              0.0.0.0:*               LISTEN
 ```

-**X. Manually Update signalk-venus-plugin, to avoid feeldback loops**
+**X. Manually Update signalk-venus-plugin to avoid feedback loops**

-The upcoming version of **venus-signalk** will avoid feedback loops, not resyncing virtual devices back to Signal K. If the latest available version is still **v1.43.1 (2025-02-04)**, is has not been published yet.
+The upcoming version of **venus-signalk** will avoid feedback loops by not resyncing virtual devices back to Signal K. If the latest available version is still **v1.43.1 (2025-02-04)**, it has not been published yet.
 Then you need to replace the file **dbus-listener.js** manually:

 ```bash
 cd ~/.signalk/node_modules/signalk-venus-plugin
 curl -o dbus-listener.js https://raw.githubusercontent.com/sbender9/signalk-venus-plugin/master/dbus-listener.js
 ls -l dbus-listener.js
 ```
-The updated file should have the date **Jul 18 12:56**:
+The updated file should have the date **Jul 18 12:56**.

 **3. Install the plugin**